 Understanding Dental Radiation

-In fact, we’re exposed to radiation in other everyday activities.
+We’re exposed to radiation in other everyday activities.
 For example, you’ll be exposed to 0.01 millirems every time you eat a banana, and you’ll be exposed to four millirems of radiation on a cross country flight.
 Due to its altitude, residents of Denver are exposed to 50 millirems of radiation on an annual basis, and the average person is exposed to between 200 and 400 millirems of radiation throughout the course of a year.
 Dental x-rays are just a minuscule portion of that amount, which is still far below what could be considered a dangerous level of exposure.

 As you can see, the benefits of dental x-rays far outweigh the potential drawbacks of radiation exposure because such a small amount of radiation is used.
 We’ll still provide patients and pregnant women with a radiation cover during the imaging process because we want to help reduce the amount of lifetime radiation each person is exposed to.